-- 9.4.1 The purposes of compensation are to allow the Board of Examiners: - a) to assign credit to a student who has not been assigned sufficient credit to be eligible for either progression or recommendation for the conferment of the final award; and - b) to assign credit to a student on a part time course at any point during the student's registration on the relevant award. - 9.4.2 Academic Council vests the power of compensation in the Board of Examiners. - 9.4.3 A Board of Examiners can exercise the power of compensation at its discretion and having due regard to the standard of the award and the learning outcomes of the course. - 9.4.4 The Board of Examiners may award credit in compensation to a student in failed modules due to strength of overall performance at a stage. - 9.4.5 Compensation can only be awarded if the student has achieved a minimum of the following: - a) Attempted or had a valid extenuating circumstance for the final assessment in the module to be compensated. - b) A weighted average mark of 40% across all relevant modules at that level (after discounting the worst 20 credits at that level).

-9.4.6 As compensation is a discretionary power, the Board of Examiners may set higher thresholds than those listed at 4.5. when exercising its judgement regarding the standard of the award and the learning outcomes of the course.

-The limit applicable to compensation shall be a single 20 credit module.
+- 9.4.1 The purposes of compensation are to allow the Board of Examiners: - a) to assign credit to a student who has not been assigned sufficient credit to be eligible for either progression or recommendation for the conferment of the final award; and - b) to assign credit to a student on a taught postgraduate course or part time course at any point during the student's registration on the relevant award. - 9.4.2 Academic Council vests the power of compensation in the Board of Examiners. - 9.4.3 A Board of Examiners can exercise the power of compensation at its discretion and having due regard to the standard of the award and the learning outcomes of the course. - 9.4.4 The Board of Examiners may award credit in compensation to a student in failed modules due to strength of overall performance at a stage. - 9.4.5 Compensation can only be awarded if the student has achieved a minimum of the following: - a) Attempted or had a valid extenuating circumstance for the final assessment in the module to be compensated. - b) A weighted average mark of 40% across all relevant modules at that level (after discounting the worst 20 credits at levels 5, 6 and 7 of honours degrees and integrated masters degrees). - c) At level 4, if the module to be compensated is 40 credits, a minimum overall mark of 30% is required in the module to be compensated. - 9.4.6 As compensation is a discretionary power, the Board of Examiners may set higher thresholds than those listed when exercising its judgement regarding the standard of the award and the learning outcomes of the course. - 9.4.7 The limit applicable to compensation for all undergraduate courses (except Integrated Masters) shall be: - a) a single module of up to 40 credits at level 4 of the course. - b) a single 20 credit module at each other level of the course subject to an overall maximum of compensation of 60 credits for an Honours Degree and 40 credits for lower awards. - 9.4.8 The limit applicable to compensation for Integrated Masters shall be a single 20 credit module at the first three levels of the course and a single module up to a maximum of 30 credits in the final year subject to an overall maximum of compensation of credits of 90 credits. - 9.4.9 The overall limit applicable to compensation for a Postgraduate Diploma and/or a Masters Degree shall be a single 30 credit module.
+Compensation cannot be awarded for Postgraduate Certificates.

-- 9.4.7 The Board of Examiners shall not compensate modules subject wholly to pass/fail assessment. - 9.4.8 Where a Board of Examiners awards credit in compensation, the following shall apply. - a) the transcript will show the pass mark, annotated as a "Compensated Pass"; - b) the original mark shall be used for the purposes of determining any classification; - c) the reasons for doing so shall be stated and recorded in the minutes.
+- 9.4.10 The Board of Examiners shall not compensate modules subject wholly to pass/fail assessment. - 9.4.11 Where a Board of Examiners awards credit in compensation, the following shall apply. - a) the transcript will show the pass mark, annotated as a "Compensated Pass"; - b) the original mark shall be used for the purposes of determining any classification; - c) the reasons for doing so shall be stated and recorded in the minutes.